BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

    disabling weapons/shields in chests is easily toggleable via a single category.
  * Added Bone Head 3.0 to equip Bone Shredder / Shredifier properly.
+ * Fixes some errant commas in various statements (didn't affect the mod itself but was causing some syntax warnings in BLCMM)
  * Cosmetic change: ensure that reported rarity percentages report "1%" instead of "1.0%".